k9w/instructions/containerOpenbsdChroot.md

-on Github, and build it using the go compiler in the chroot, check its library dependencies with ldd, copy the binary to ~/bin or /usr/local/bin on the host, verify it works, and delete the chroot, or keep the chroot for the next time you want to update build the updated application from source.
+on Github, and build it using the go compiler in the chroot, check its library dependencies with ldd, copy the binary to ~/bin or /usr/local/bin on the host, verify it works, and delete the chroot, or keep the chroot for the next time you want to build the updated application from source.

-## Build the chroot
+## How to build the chroot

 ### Partition mount requirements